Barrister

 • administrative law:

-• judicial review in the Supreme Court of Victoria and the Federal Court of Australia.
+• judicial review in the Supreme Court of Victoria and the Federal Court of Australia, acting for private parties and the Victorian Registrar of Births, Deaths and Marriages; and

 • banking and finance law: